PoisotLab/ms_metaweb_perspectives/README.md

 position along the first axis of the right-subspace for all hosts, showing that the embedding captures elements of network structure at the species scale.
-**B**, weak relationship between the body mass of hosts (in grams) and the position alongside the same dimension. **C**, weak relationship between bodymass of hosts and parasite richness. **D**, distribution of positions alongside the same axis for hosts grouped by taxonomic family.](figures/illustration-part2.png){#fig:illustration2}
+**B**, weak relationship between the body mass of hosts (in grams) and the position alongside the same dimension. **C**, weak relationship between body mass of hosts and parasite richness. **D**, distribution of positions alongside the same axis for hosts grouped by taxonomic family.](figures/illustration-part2.png){#fig:illustration2}

 The results of @fig:illustration1 show that we can extract an embedding of the